Aug 20, 2020

 A dashboard camera is a device used as a digital video recorder in your vehicle.
 A dash cam system is mounted on the dash of a vehicle.
 It is generally in the front and sometimes the rear and side.
 As the vehicle moves, it continuously records footage.
 Since roads and highways are public property, it is legal to film.
 Always check your local laws to make sure it is legal to have a dash cam.

 Can I Save Money On Insurance With A Dash Cam?

-Car insurance companies in Canada do not offer a specific discount if you install a dash cam.
-If you are in an accident and have a dash cam, they can help you save money in a few ways.
-They can also prevent your premium from increasing.
+Insurance companies in Canada do not offer a specific discount if you install a dash cam.
+If you are in an accident and have one, they can help you save money during the claims process.
+They can also prevent your car insurance quotes from increasing.
 Here is how :

 - Determining responsibility : An at-fault accident can increase your premium.
 If you have dash came footage that proves you are not responsible for the accident, it can help protect your premiums from increasing.